Trieu112233/csdl_cuaTuDong/README.md

 - When someone exits, count decreases
 - Count is used to control lighting (lights on when count > 0)
 - The count can be reset via command from LabVIEW

+## Lighting Logic
+Relies on People Counting Logic
+- When people_count > 0, LED ON
+- Otherwise, LED OFF

 ## Project Structure